erikfredner/cv/cv.md

 "The Stuff of Fame: Material and Printed Constructions of Renown in America" \hfill 2019- \
 Lead data scientist, Stanford Literary Lab and Smithsonian Institution

-Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-
+Editor, Café: The Stanford Center for the Study of the Novel Podcast \hfill 2019-2021

-Presenter, Academic Data Privacy and Security Workshops \hfill 2017-
+Presenter, Academic Data Privacy and Security Workshops \hfill 2017-2021

 Contributor, *Techne* \hfill 2016-

 Writer, Ph.D.
 Journalist Project at the Stanford Humanities Center \hfill 2014-2016

 ### Public Writing
-"Virtually impossible?
-Mentoring undergraduate researchers during a pandemic." \hfill [2021]

 "Typicality in US Literature." *Techne*. \hfill 2020

 “Finding needles in 34 million haystacks.” *Techne*. \hfill 2019